How to Use the Command 'cargo owner' (with Examples)

 cargo owner --registry name

-• name: The name of the registry to use.
+• name: The name of the registry, defined in your configuration, where you wish to execute the ownership command.

 Example Output: